localpreservation/presentations/2016-12-09-localpastdc.md

 Note:

 What does the school teach?
-Honestly, we are still figuring that out.
-The Local Preservation School is a **work-in-progress** and we invited you here today because we want you to be part of it.
+You get to decide.
+The Local Preservation School is a **work-in-progress** and we want you to be part of it.

-But we think the work of the Preservation Alliance is a solid foundation to build on.

 Image: [Library of Congress](http://www.loc.gov/pictures/item/2015630838/resource/).